StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 ### Nm command

-Nm is an Linux external tool.
+Nm is an Linux tool for listing symbols in a object file.
 For convenience we can stay in GDB and run it using the `shell` command.

-Some of the addresses like `0x5555570048 .data` can also be accessed from symbols which either the C compiler (gcc) or the linker (ld) will add in during the compile and link stages.
+Some of the addresses like `0x5555570048 .data` can also be accessed from symbols which either the C compiler (gcc) or the linker (ld) will add in during the compile and link stages and *nm* can dump these for us.

 ```
 (gdb) shell nm a